-- flipchart and marker pens - results of earlier exercises on risk and risk mitigating strategies, self-audit, and the implementation checklist for managers - copies of any existing child safeguarding policy - Weaknesses Identified/Actions to Strengthen table.
+- flipchart paper and marker pens - results of earlier exercises on risk and risk mitigating strategies, self-assessment and the implementation checklist for managers - copies of any existing child safeguarding policy - Weaknesses identified/Actions to strengthen table.

 Divide participants into groups; try to group participants from the same departments or organisations.